amir9ume/sentence_dedup/README.md

 - How you balance the trade-off between comparison accuracy and processing speed
 Answer:
+Simpler models like distilBert or others can improve speed of emedding, but it can come at cost of accuracy We can increase the threshold for similarity, which would mean a faster search, but we can miss out on many semantically duplicate sentences.

 3. An overview of how you envision this component being deployed and integrated in a streaming data pipeline.